dotnet/android/Documentation/guides/AndroidAssetPacks.md

 </ItemGroup>
 ```

-In this example, `movie.mp4` and `some.png` will end up in the `base` aab file, but ALL the other assets
+In this example, `movie.mp4` and `some.png` will end up in the `base` aab file, but ALL the other assets will end up in the `assets1` asset pack.

-will end up in the `assets1` asset pack.
+At this time @(AndroidAsset) build action does not support 'AssetPack' or 'DeliveryType' Metadata in Library Projects.

 ## Implementation Details